rushilrai/FLA-WebApp/README.md

 ## Getting Started

-* Fork this repository.
+* Fork this repository
-* Clone your repository forked from this one.
+* Clone your repository forked from this one

 ```bash
 git clone https://github.com/:username/FLA-WebApp